fred1895/course_java/README.md

 # course_java
-Here I'm going to put my evolution learning Java.
+Here I'm going to put my evolution of learning in my Java course.